Recipes for a Green Clean

 Making the switch to naturally derived, biodegradable, non-toxic cleaning products is easy.
 Today’s green cleaning products have been proven to clean just as well—if not better than— traditional cleaning products without the side effects associated with the use of toxic chemicals.

 As the health and environmental impacts of conventional cleaning products become more thoroughly understood, more and more brands of healthy, green, and effective cleaning products have started hitting the market.
-Look for brands like SimpleGreen, Mrs. Meyer’s, CitraSolv, Ecover, Seventh Generation, and Method next time you are at the store.

 In these financially challenging times, being green usually means saving money too!
 These effective, non-toxic green cleaning recipes cost just a few dollars to make: